A vegan, egg-free, dairy-free, oil-free, protein-rich frosting recipe you can whip up in no time!

 If you prefer a darker pink or reddish hue to your frosting, simply add more diced beets (about a teaspoon at a time) to the food processor until the desired color is reached.
 Use the frosting on your cake or cupcake!

 While the tofu is draining, you could be doing other things in the kitchen, like finishing up the cake you are baking!
 If you like, you can also press out the tofu earlier in the day or the day before.
 Just keep the pressed tofu in the fridge to stay refrigerated until you use it to make the frosting.

-This cake frosting will have an off-white creamy tinge due to the brown maple syrup.
-It will also look the same if honey, brown sugar or agave nectar is used.
+The finished frosting is soft and moist, and it stays that way, so don’t expect it to harden and dry up.
+This frosting will also have an off-white creamy tinge due to the brown maple syrup (the same if honey, brown sugar or agave nectar is used).
 So if you are looking for a completely white cake frosting, you may need to use powdered sugar or white sugar in place of the maple syrup.
 Since the powdered sugar or white sugar is not liquid, you can adjust the recipe by adding a teaspoon or two more of the plant-based milk when blending if needed.

 Keep the frosted cake, muffins or cupcakes refrigerated until serving time.
 Store leftover frosting or frosted baked goods in the refrigerator.